Zita of Bourbon-Parma: Flight to North America

-Post-War
+Later life

 After a period of rest and recovery, Zita found herself regularly going back to Europe for the weddings of her children.
-She decided to move back to the continent full-time, in 1952, to Luxembourg, in order to look after her aging mother.
+She decided to move back to the continent full-time in 1952 to Luxembourg to look after her aging mother.
 Maria Antonia died at the age of 96 in 1959.
 The bishop of Chur proposed to Zita that she move into a residence that he administered (formerly a castle of the Counts de Salis) at Zizers, Graubünden in Switzerland.
-As the castle had enough space for visits from her large family and a nearby chapel (a necessity for the devoutly Catholic Zita), she accepted with ease.
+As the castle had enough space for visits from her large family and a nearby chapel (a necessity for the devoutly-Catholic Zita), she accepted with ease.

 Zita occupied herself in her final years with her family.
-Although the restrictions on the Habsburgs entering Austria had been lifted, this only applied to those born after 10 April 1919.
-This meant Zita could not attend the funeral of her daughter Adelheid in 1972, which was painful for her.
+Although the restrictions on the Habsburgs entering Austria had been lifted, that applied only to those born after 10 April 1919.
+That meant that Zita could not attend the funeral of her daughter Adelheid in 1972, which was painful for her.
 She also involved herself in the efforts to have her deceased husband, the "Peace Emperor" canonised.
-In 1982, the restrictions were eased, and she returned to Austria after having been absent for six decades.
-Over the next few years, the Empress made several visits to her former Austrian homeland, even appearing on Austrian television.
-In a series of interviews with the Viennese tabloid newspaper Kronen Zeitung, Zita expressed her belief that the deaths of Crown Prince Rudolf of Austria and his mistress Baroness Mary Vetsera, at Mayerling, in 1889, were not a double suicide, but rather murder by French or Austrian agents.
+In 1982, the restrictions were eased, and she returned to Austria after being absent for six decades.
+Over the next few years, the Empress made several visits to her former Austrian homeland and even appeared on Austrian television.
+In a series of interviews with the Viennese tabloid newspaper Kronen Zeitung, Zita expressed her belief that the deaths of Crown Prince Rudolf of Austria and his mistress Baroness Mary Vetsera, at Mayerling, in 1889, were not a double suicide but rather murder by French or Austrian agents.

 Death

-After a memorable 90th birthday, at which she was surrounded by her now vast family, Zita's habitually robust health began to fail.
+After a memorable 90th birthday, at which she was surrounded by her now vast family, Zita's habitually-robust health began to fail.
 She developed inoperable cataracts in both eyes.
-Her last big family gathering took place at Zizers, in 1987, when her children and grandchildren joined in celebrating Empress Zita's 95th birthday.
+Her last major family gathering took place at Zizers, in 1987, when her children and grandchildren joined in celebrating her 95th birthday.
 While visiting her daughter, in summer 1988, she developed pneumonia and spent most of the autumn and winter bedridden.
-Finally, she called Otto, in early March 1989, and told him she was dying.
+Finally, she called Otto in early March 1989 and told him she was dying.
 He and the rest of the family travelled to her bedside and took turns keeping her company until she died in the early hours of 14 March 1989.
 She was 96 years old, and was the last surviving child of Robert, Duke of Parma from both his marriages.